 The shimmering hues of a peacock's feather have been a source of aesthetic and scientific admiration for thousands of years.
-Unlike most birds, peacocks do not derive their colors purely from pigments, but from a combination of pigments and photonic crystals, which reflect different wavelengths of light depending upon the angle of the light and the spacing of the crystals.
-This is what causes the iridescent shades of blue, green, brown and yellow commonly found in a peacock's train.
+Unlike most birds, peacocks do not derive their colors purely from pigments, but from a combination of pigments and photonic crystals.
+This combination causes the feathers to reflect different wavelengths of light depending upon the angle of the light and the spacing of the crystals.
+The result is the iridescent shades of blue, green, brown and yellow commonly found in a peacock's train.

 The head and neck of the Indian, or blue, peacock is a rich, iridescent blue.
 This coloring is what distinguishes it from the green peacock, which has a green and copper coloring.
 Both species also possess an eye spot on their tail plumes with this same rich blue.
 This color is created by a crystalline lattice of nine to 12 rods containing melanin, a color pigment.
-These rods are spaced roughly 140 nanometers apart, which results in light being reflected back at wavelengths that fall in the blue spectrum.
+These rods are spaced roughly 140 nanometers apart, a distance that causes light to reflect back at the viewer in wavelengths that fall in the blue spectrum.

 Green is the dominant color on the head and neck of the three green peacock subspecies: the Java green, the Indo-Chinese green and the Burmese green.
 It also graces the tail plumes of both the blue and the green species.
 This color is created by a square lattice of roughly 10 rods spaced 150 nanometers apart.
 When light hits this structure, the wavelengths that are reflected back are in the green portion of the spectrum.